AdesisNetlife/croak/README.md

 Local file can be located in any path, but it is recommended that you create it in your project or repository root folder

 Usually, a local file should have only one project configured.
-Any local configuration will overwrite a global configuration (for example, if you have the same project configured in both files)
+Any local configuration has priority and will overwrite global configuration (for example, if you configure the same project in both files)

 Croak implements a similar file discovery algorithm like the one Grunt uses to discover the Gruntfile